Introduction

 What are tokens?

 Tokens are the big difference between classic and endless.
-Every 50 waves when you beat the boss there the wild mons get tokens, these apply buffs to them.
+Every 50 waves when u beat the boss there the wild mons get tokens, these apply buffs to them.
 The tokens are, in order from left to right

 - Recovery token, these recover the wild mons hp by 2% each token.